 The Expert Certificate

 The Court of Appeals has repeatedly held that a malpractice expert certificate must “mention explicitly the name of the licensed professional[s] who allegedly breach the standard of care.”
 Carroll v.
 Konits, 400 Md.
 167, 176 (2007).
 It was the application of this rule that prompted the Circuit Court to hold that Dunham’s initial expert certificate was not adequate.
-Dunham’s expert certificate named several hospitals and described the nature of their negligent care, but no individual nurses or other professionals were actually named.
+Dunham’s expert certificate named several hospitals and described their negligent care, but no individual nurses or other professionals were actually named.

-On appeal, plaintiff’s lawyers argued that naming individual health care providers is not necessary to support claims of direct, corporate negligence by hospitals (i.e., the hospital itself committed malpractice).
+On appeal, plaintiff’s lawyers argued that naming individual health care providers is unnecessary to support claims of direct, corporate negligence by hospitals (i.e., the hospital itself committed malpractice).
 The COSA readily dismissed this argument, however, because it found that plaintiff was not actually bringing claims for direct malpractice by the hospital defendants.
 Rather, Dunham was suing the hospitals for the alleged malpractice of its employees.
 Since the plaintiff asserted that the standard of care was breached by employees of the hospitals, the COSA held that those specific employees had to be named in the expert certificate.
 The COSA agreed with the lower court’s opinion that the plaintiff’s certificate was not sufficient.
 Is this hypertechnical nonsense?
 It is.
 Is this hypertechnical nonsense Maryland law?
 It is.

 The Good Cause Exception